 When the adult emerges from the chrysalis and is drying off a drop of red/vermillion fluid is often secreted from the anus.
 This is called the meconium, and is the stored excretory products of the chrysalis with much of the water removed.
 Drops of meconium produced in great numbers from butterflies in trees have given rise to legends of "showers of blood".

 Adult butterflies and moths

-Left are drawings and a photograph showing the overlapping scales of the wings, and the many types of scale.
+Left and below are drawings and a photograph showing the overlapping scales of the wings, and the many types of scale.
 It is the scales which give butterflies and moths the beautiful colours.